CMU-Graphics/Scotty3D/assignments/A3/T2-intersecting-objects.md

 Now that your ray tracer generates camera rays, we need to be able to answer the core query in ray tracing: "does this ray hit this object?"
 Here, you will start by implementing ray-object intersection routines against the two types of objects in the starter code: **triangles** and **spheres**.

 First, take a look at `src/pathtracer/instance.h` for the interface of the `Instance` class.
 An `Instance` can be **either** a `Tri_Mesh` or a `Shape`.
 The interfaces for `Tri_Mesh` and `Shape` are in `src/pathtracer/tri_mesh.h` and `src/scene/shape.h`, respectively. `Tri_Mesh` contains a BVH (or list) of `Triangle`, and in this task you will be working with the `Triangle` class.
 For `Shape`, you are going to work with a `Sphere`, which is the only type of `Shape` in Scotty3D.

 Now, you need to implement the `hit` routine for both `Triangle` and `Sphere`. `hit` takes in a ray, and returns a `Trace` structure (see: `src/pathtracer/trace.h`), which contains the following information:

 * `hit`: a boolean representing if there is a hit or not.
 * `distance`: the distance from the origin of the ray to the hit point.
+This will often times be `t` since the ray's direction is normalized (think back to distance = rate $\times$ time).
 * `position`: the position of the hit point.
 This can be computed from `ray.at(distance)` since the ray's direction is normalized.
 * `normal`: the shading normal of the surface at the hit point.
 The shading normal for a triangle is computed by linear interpolation from per-vertex normals using the barycentric coordinates of the hit point as their weights.
 The shading normal for a sphere is the same as its geometric normal.
 * `uv`: The uv coordinates of the hit point on the surface.
 The uv coordinates for a triangle is computed by the linear interpolation from per-vertex uvs using the barycentric coordinates of the hit point as their weights.
 The uv coordinates for a sphere can be computed with spherical coordinates.
-* `origin`: the origin of the query ray (ignore).
+* `origin`: the origin of the query ray.
 * `material`: the material ID of the hit object (ignore).

 In order to correctly implement `hit`, you will also need to understand some of the fields in the Ray structure defined in `src/lib/ray.h`.

-* `point`: the 3D point of origin of the ray
+* `point`: the 3D point of origin of the ray.
-* `dir`: the 3D direction of the ray (always normalized)
+* `dir`: the 3D direction of the ray (always normalized).
 * `dist_bounds`: the minimum and maximum distance along the ray.
 Primitive intersections that lie outside the [`ray.dist_bounds.x`, `ray.dist_bounds.y`] range should be disregarded.
 * `depth`: the recursive depth of the ray (Used in task $4$).

 One important detail of the ray structure is the `dist_bounds` field.
 When finding intersections with aggregates of many primitives, you will want to update the ray's `dist_bounds` value after finding each hit with scene geometry (possibly by using a local copy of the ray given they are often `const &` parameters).
 By bounding the ray as tightly as possible, your ray tracer will be able to avoid unnecessary tests with scene geometry that is known to not be able to result in a closest hit, resulting in higher performance.
+You may ignore this for now, but this will be important in later tasks.

 ---